TypeFunc/uh-mfc/README.md

 However, we expect that students with little or no exposure to theoretical computer science will have a hard time if we simply dive right into functional programming with dependent types.
-Therefore, we will probably try to organize a "Spring Break Boot Camp" consisting of crash courses in some subset of the three other topics ((D) lambda calculus, (E) type theory, and (F) Coq/Agda).
-This should ensure that students understand some basic principles that will come up again and again when we cover topic (A).
+Therefore, we will probably try to organize a **Spring Break Boot Camp** (March 27--31) consisting of crash courses in some subset of the three other topics, (D) lambda calculus, (E) type theory, and (F) Coq/Agda.
+This will help the students become familiar with some basic principles that will come up often when we cover topic (A).
 Hopefully the boot camp experience will also help to motivate our study of topics (B) and (C).

 -----------------------------------------------------------------